dbactual/thomaspaine-www/content/works/to-the-honorable-senate-of-the-united-states-jan-21-1808.md

    States to the east of New York, or the south of Philadelphia, ever made the least acknowledgment.
 They had received benefits from me, which they accepted, and there the matter ended.
 This story will not tell well in history.
-All the civilized world know[s] I have been of great service to the United States, and have generously given away talent that would have made me a fortune.
+All the civilized world know I have been of great service to the United States, and have generously given away talent that would have made me a fortune.